Book here

 Risk categories

-Before introducing you to the 6 species, we would like to explain the categories of risk in which they are found.
+Before introducing you to the six species, we would like to explain the categories of risk in which they are found.
 These categories are defined by the Official Mexican Standard: NOM-059-SEMARNAT-2010, which aims to identify the species or populations of flora and fauna at risk in the Mexican Republic.

 Sea Cucumber